Art-of-the-Living/Gracious/README.md

 modifications have been made to Dr. Haikonen's designs.
 Dynamic neuron groups and an optimized 3:1 Hebbian learning have been added in the name of improved computational efficiency.
 These modifications have maintained there efficacy and are comparable in output.
 Other modifications, including simulated architecture and bipolar associations have been added to improve on Dr. Haikonen's original designs.
-Descriptions of all the Gracious terms and their implications are available in the [docs](docs) under [theory](docs/theory).
 These concepts are not critical to the high-level operation of Gracious simulations.

 However, unlike Dr. Haikonen, the **Art of the Living** believes minds simulated on a computer are both possible and